top of page

 4. Understand Affordability Requirements

-Ensure you understand how lenders calculate affordability based on income sources or expenses, and gather necessary documents in advance.
+Ensure you understand how lenders calculate affordability based on your income and expenses, and gather necessary documents in advance.

 5. Explore Alternatives